pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

     Depending on how you deployed credhub and/or the worker, this may not be possible.
     Using credhub-interpolate inverts control;
-    now workers need to access Credhub.
+    now workers need to access CredHub.
-    With `prepare-tasks-with-secrets` and other uses of Concourse's native integration, the ATC retrieves secrets from Credhub and passes them to the worker.
+    With `prepare-tasks-with-secrets` and other uses of Concourse's native integration, the ATC retrieves secrets from CredHub and passes them to the worker.

 ## Defining Multiline Certificates and Keys in Config Files
 There are three ways to include certificates in the yaml files that are used by Platform Automation Toolkit tasks.